Skip to main content

 • Conduct of third parties operating on the premises

-The Occupiers’ Liability Act does not totally absolve occupiers of liability, even when duty of care is not applicable.
+The Occupiers’ Liability Act does not totally absolve occupiers of liability, even when a duty of care is not applicable.
 Occupiers must maintain a safe and hazard-free environment.
 For instance, the owner of a pool, whose visitors assume risks when swimming, cannot simply ignore all other reasonable safety measures because swimming can be dangerous.
-Under the law, occupiers cannot deliberately or recklessly cause property occupants harm.
+Under the law, occupiers cannot deliberately or recklessly cause property occupants harm, even when visitors must assume certain risks when entering a property.

-Not every accident that occurs on someone else’s property is the result of negligence—but some are.
-If you suspect your injury could have been avoided had proper steps been taken by the occupier, discuss your case with one of the lawyers at Stephens & Holman.
+Not every accident that occurs on someone else’s property is the result of negligence—but many are.
+If you suspect your accident could have been avoided had proper steps been taken, discuss your case with one of the occupiers’ liability lawyers at Stephens & Holman.
 Thoughtful, attentive, and effective, our lawyers are here to listen, provide honest information about your options, and help you choose the best path forward.